 Our third night at sea passed with little incident, except that the 6.5 Kw Kabuto generator suddenly decided not to run for more than ten minutes before stopping, when we had to wait for it to cool down.
 This was only just time to cook a frozen dinner - if you were quick.
 Luckily there were other food options and nobody starved.

 We were still rolling from the easterly swell and as if knowing this would be our last night one hefty wave rolled me completely out of my saloon settee berth and I found myself on the cabin floor, pillow and all.
 I knew I couldn't fall any further so that's where I stayed.
-I really must add lee clothes to my list(s).
+I really must add lee clothes to the bunks.

 As we began to close the land, cell phone coverage resumed at 15 miles and mobile phones appeared as if from nowhere.
 I had a hard time finding a willing hand to help run the ship and could have fallen overboard and nobody would have noticed.
 It seemed like half of America was wondering where we were, but we were now heading home and families and friends needed reassurance that we were okay.